 “One can exist without the other and vice versa,” he says.
 “It is possible to have both conditions, although that is not commonly seen in most patients.”

-This is one reason it’s essential to talk to a trained mental health professional when you’re experiencing symptoms that might be behavioral in nature.
+This is one reason it’s essential to talk to a trained mental health professional when you’re experiencing symptoms that might be behavioral.
 Finding the right diagnosis is critical to getting the right treatment, but to the untrained eye, some of these disorders may appear similar or related.

 Is There a Spectrum for These Disorders?